Assets of The Irish Press newspaper company are auctioned.

-The closure of the Irish Press Newspaper Company in May 1995 results in over 600 job losses and £18 million in accumulated debts.
+The closure of the Irish Press Newspaper Company in May resulted in over 600 job losses and £18 million in accumulated debts.

 Despite plans to resurrect the Sunday Press title, an auction of Irish Press Newspaper Company assets took place at its former headquarters on Burgh Quay.